Reporting Your Wages or Work Status for Paid Family Leave

-The income types shown below must be reported to the Employment Development Deparment (EDD), even though they may not always affect your benefits.
-Failure to report your income or that you have returned to work could result in an overpayment, penalties, and a false statement disqualification.
+Once you are eligible and receiving benefit payments, you must report any income you received to us, even though they may not always affect your benefits.
+You must also report if you have returned to work.
+If you don’t, it could result in an overpayment, penalties, and a false statement disqualification.

 - Sick leave pay